Icyconfusion/T1-toolchanger-3d-printer/README.md

 I made this project as I had been looking to make a 3d printer.
 I wanted to be able to print in different colours, without the added cost of AMS systems.
 It was also a good opportunity to learn about using programs like fusion and Kicad, which I have limited experience with, as well as learning about electronic components.
 I created this project without a guide, using my own ideas to combat problems, with some inspiration from existing products e.g using linear rods.

-Note: The assembly is too large for Fusion to export as step, so instead I have the fusion file and a zipped STL file of the assembly.
+Note: The assembly files are too large to upload to Github directly.
+Instead I have put the assembly .step file and .f3z file into a zipped folder named: Printer assembly.zip

+I have also uploaded the same step file as a zipped folder called printer assembly Step.zip, and an STL file called printer assembly STL.zip, just to be sure.

 The printer uses a swappable hotend mechanism to dock tools, removing the need to purge filament as in other multi-material systems.
 The idle toolheads sit on an aluminium extrusion.
 The X carriage, supported by a V slot extrusion, moves in and attaches to the toolhead, using kinematic couplings for repeatability.
 A magnetic pogo connector transfers power for the heter and thermistor.